alexandrainst/danlp/docs/docs/tasks/coreference.md

 ### Use cases

 Coreference resolution is an important subtask in NLP.
-It is used in particular for information extraction (e.g. for building a knowledge graph) and could help with other NLP tasks such as machine translation (e.g. in order to apply the right gender or number) or text summarization, or in dialog systems.
+It is used in particular for information extraction (e.g. for building a knowledge graph, see our [tutorial](https://github.com/alexandrainst/danlp/blob/master/examples/tutorials/example_knowledge_graph.ipynb)) and could help with other NLP tasks such as machine translation (e.g. in order to apply the right gender or number) or text summarization, or in dialog systems.

 ## Models